sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/javascript/layout.md

 title: Layout Plugin
 ---

-The layout plugin manages the layout in case of css failure to reset the height or wIdth of the content.
+The layout plugin manages the layout in case of css failure to reset the height or width of the content.

 ##### Usage
 This plugin is activated automatically upon window load.